top of page

 IMG_0563.jpg

-Unfortunately, being at the top of my profession as a commercial (and female) artist in NYC was an impediment to being taken seriously by the Fine Art establishment.
-Being paid to create art somehow made an artist less able to be original, a bias that was seldom overcome and kept many talented artists from creating and showing their best work.
+Unfortunately, being at the top of my profession as a commercial (and female) artist in NYC was an impediment to being taken seriously.
+Being paid to create art created a bias that was difficult to overcome, especially by someone from a background that discouraged ambition.
+It was a bias that kept many talented artists from creating and showing their best work.

 Life is a continuum.
 I am the same artist that I was as a young person, but with more experience.

-I have finally come to a time in my life when my self-confidence, talent, and understanding can bring to completion the images that spring from deep consciousness without self-editing or even destroying my work out of fear.
+I have finally come to a time in my life when my self-confidence, talent, and understanding can bring to completion the images that spring from deep consciousness without self-editing or (in my case) even destroying my work.

-This website is sparse because for most of my life I did not have the self-esteem to believe in myself or the value of my work.
-Most of these images have never been shown at all.
+For most of my life I did not have enough self-esteem to believe in myself or the value of what I created.
+Most of these images have never been shown in

 EDUCATION